HBevilacqua/neural_network_backprop_fromscratch/README.md

 The initial software is provided by the amazing tutorial "*How to Implement the Backpropagation Algorithm From Scratch In Python*" by Jason Brownlee.<br>
 https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/

-If you find my repository, I advise you to follow this tuto which outlines each step before reading my code:<br>
+Before reading my code, I advise you to follow this tuto which outlines each step:<br>
 - Initialize Network
 - Forward Propagate
 - Back Propagate Error